Pneumatic Compression Pumps

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-Insufficient quality and quantity of studies were found in the published literature to support the use of home pneumatic compression pumps for venous ulcers, or treating the truncal/chest area in addition to the affected limb.
-Therefore, the use of these devices for this purpose remains investigational at this time.
+Insufficient quality and quantity of studies were found in the published literature to support the use of home pneumatic compression pumps in the head, neck, chest and trunk areas for treatment of lymphedema, and for treatment of venous ulcers.

 American Academy of Orthopaedic Surgeons.
 (2011).
 Preventing venous thromboembolic disease in patients undergoing elective hip and knee arthroplasty.
 Evidence-based guideline and evidence report.
 Retrieved March 2, 2016 from http://www.aaos.org.

 American College of Chest Physicians.
 (2012, February).
 Antithrombotic therapy and prevention of thrombosis, 9th ed: American College of Chest Physicians evidence-based clinical practice guidelines.
-Prevention of venous thromboembolism in orthopedic surgery patients.
+Prevention of VTE in orthopedic surgery patients.
 Retrieved January 10, 2019 from http://journal.publications.chestnet.org.

 American Venous Forum.
 (August, 2014).
 Management of venous leg ulcers: clinical practice guidelines of the Society for Vascular Surgery and the American Venous Forum.
-Journal of Vascular Surgery, (60), 3-59.
+Retrieved January 7, 2019 from https://www.veinforum.org/medical-allied-health-professionals/guidelines/.

 BlueCross BlueShield Association.
 Evidence Positioning System.
 (4:2020).
 Pneumatic compression pumps for treatment of lymphedema and venous ulcers.
 (1.01.18).
 Retrieved December 15, 2020 from http://www.evidencepositioningsystem.com.
 (13 articles and/or guidelines reviewed)

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(3:2018).
+Evidence Positioning System.
+(4:2020).
 Postsurgical outpatient use of limb compression devices for venous thromboembolism prophylaxis.
 (1.01.28).
-Retrieved January 10, 2019 from http://www.evidencepositioningsystem.com.
-(24 articles and/or guidelines reviewed)
+Retrieved December 15, 2020 from http://www.evidencepositioningsystem.com.
+(20 articles and/or guidelines reviewed)

 Centers for Medicare & Medicaid Services.
 CMS.gov.
 (2002).
 National Coverage Determination (NCD) for pneumatic compression devices (280.6).
 Retrieved March 17, 2017 from https://www.cms.gov.